 Aren’t these Valentine pretzel bites SO cute?
-Would you believe they only take 3 ingredients and about 10 minutes to make?
+Would you believe they only take 3 ingredients and about 10 minutes to make?!

-This is the perfect Valentine’s Day recipe to make when you’re short on time or want to make a quick gift for teachers, family, or a party treat.
+These are the perfect festive treats to make when you’re short on time or want to make a quick gift for teachers, family, or a party treat.
 Not only are they absolutely adorable, but they are deliciously addictive too!
 A salty pretzel blanketed with creamy white chocolate and a candy topper — it’s the perfect sweet and crunchy little bite!

 My girls love to make food gifts with melted chocolate because those are the types of recipes that they can do with little assistance.
-These Valentine Pretzel Treats are fun to make with the kids!
-(Though they might try to sneak a few “taste tests!”)
+These pretzel hugs are fun to make with the kids (though they might try to sneak a few “taste tests!”)

 Related: Check out these “Bunny Butt Pretzels” we made for Easter too!